adobe-research/node-theseus/README.md

 The `--theseus-exclude=glob` option excludes the given file path glob from being instrumented.
 For example, `--theseus-exclude='*.js'` will exclude all the `*.js` files in the current directory.

 The `--theseus-include-modules` option causes files in `node_modules` to also be instrumented.
 They aren't by default for performance reasons.

+The `--theseus-max-invocations-per-tick=number` option changes the number of function invocations to record for a single tick before pausing trace collection until the next tick.
+The default is 4096.
+This limit prevents Theseus from using a ridiculous amount of memory for programs that are *occasionally* computationally intensive by detecting the intense computation and not recording all of the details.

 License
 -------